starwit/sae-position-source/README.md

 The `settings.template.yaml` should always reflect a correct and fully fledged settings structure to use as a starting point for users.

+## Test GPS reader
+- Make sure you have `gpsd` and `gpsd-clients` installed in your system
+- Run `gpsfake -P 2948 -c 0.1 test_gps.log` (this will start gpsd on port 2948 and feed it the log file lines in 100ms intervals)
+- Use `["gpspipe", "-r, "localhost:2948"]` in your `settings.yaml`

 ## Github Workflows and Versioning

 The following Github Actions are available: